NatBat92/disney-villains/README.md

 * Easy to navigate website structure
 * Quick and simple descriptions
 * Visually appealing
-* Social media links and link to a website that houses everything Disney
+* Social media links and a link to a wiki page that houses everything Disney

 # UX